Menu

 Responsible mine closure is an opportunity for a positive legacy

 Rehabilitation is integral to the mine’s design and will start during operations.
-The Dry Stack Facility, for instance, will be progressively replanted with hedgerows and native species, and re-contoured to blend into the local landscape.
+The DSF, for instance, will be progressively replanted with hedgerows and native species, and re-contoured to blend into the local landscape.

-Some rehabilitation, i.e., removing underground equipment, can only occur after operations finish, but the objective is to restore the site to productive use for farming and/or heathlands.
+Some rehabilitation, i.e., removing underground equipment, can only occur after operations finish, but the objective is to return the land to farming, native woodland and moorland, as appropriate.
 Alternatively, the community may wish to retain and repurpose some buildings / infrastructure, create a nature reserve to enhance biodiversity and act as a carbon sink or support other sustainability projects.
 Most rehabilitation will be completed within one year after closure but monitoring to ensure that environmental requirements are met will continue.

 Dalradian will provide a financial guarantee and set aside funds (in advance and agreed with Government) to cover all rehabilitation costs as is the case at our current exploration site.